Morris Community High School: Athletics

-Morris currently competes in the Interstate Eight Conference Teams are stylized as Morris after removing the racial slur that they used previous to the start of the 25-26 school year.
+Morris currently competes in the Interstate Eight Conference.
+Teams are stylized as Morris after discontinuation of the mascot that had been used previous to the start of the 2025-26 school year.

 The poms team claims state titles for the last 11 years, totaling 22 titles with the Illinois Dance Team Association.
 This past year they won titles through IDTA and the IHSA competition.
 Morris won the state football championship in 1980, 1984, and 2005, but they have been State Runner-up 8 times out of a total of 11 State Championship trips.
 In a total of making the playoffs 82 times, they've only missed the playoffs 18 times.
 In 2021 the school board formed an advisory community committee to investigate the use of the Redskin mascot.
 It was the committee's recommendation to stop use of the current Mascot.
 In January 2022, the school board voted to change the mascot name.
-The new name has not been chosen yet.
+On Monday, February 9, 2026, there was a successful 6 to 1 making the Warriors the official mascot.